Dyalog/MiServer/MS3/Examples/Applications/README.md

-#### The Applications folder contains sample applications which demostrate using several controls on a page to implement the user interface
+#### The Applications folder contains sample applications which demonstrate using several controls on a page to implement the user interface